 The Effect of Internal Migration on Crime and Violence: Evidence from Indonesia

-With Marieke Kleemans (Draft)
+With Marieke Kleemans (New draft coming soon)

 We estimate the causal effect of internal migration on crime in Indonesia by combining detailed migration data with reports of crime and violence from over 2 million local newspapers, and from individual victimization reports from nationally representative surveys.
 To address endogeneity in the choice to migrate, we instrument the share of migrants in a destination with rainfall shocks at the migrant origin locations.
 We find that a 1 percent increase in the proportion of migrants in the population leads to a 3.9 percent increase in the number of economically motivated crimes reported by local media.
 This is consistent with the existing literature on the effect of international migration to developed countries, but larger in magnitude.
 However, when using data on individual victimization from household surveys, we instead find that an increase in the share of migrants leads to a reduction in the probability that a person is a crime victim at the destination.
 The reduction in crime victimhood is particularly large for migrants and for women.
 We explore various reasons for these competing results, including reporting bias in newspapers as a source of increased crime coverage in areas with an influx of migrants, even though the number of crime victims decreases.